Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/web-scripts.md

 ## Deployment - App Server

-* `tomcat/shared/classes/alfresco/web-extension/site-webscripts/` (Untouched by re-depolyments and upgrades)
+* `tomcat/shared/classes/alfresco/web-extension/site-webscripts/` (Untouched by re-deployments and upgrades)
 * `tomcat/webapps/share/components/` (when web resources are included you need to put them directly into the exploded webapp, this is **NOT** recommended.
 Use a Share JAR Module project instead)

 ## Deployment All-in-One SDK project